Last updated at 10:09 on 06/07/2021

-John O’Sullivan, Commissioner of Valuation and Chief Boundary Surveyor
+Declan Lavelle, Commissioner of Valuation and Chief Boundary Surveyor (Acting)

 Commissioner of Valuation

 The Valuation Office is an independent Government Office headed by the Commissioner of Valuation.
-The current holder of this position is John O’Sullivan, who was appointed to the post under section 9 of the Valuation Act 2001.
+The current holder of this position is Declan Lavelle, who was appointed to the post, in an acting capacity, under section 9 of the Valuation Act 2001.

 The core function of the Valuation Office is the establishment and maintenance of a uniform and equitable valuation base on which commercial rates are levied by Local Authorities, as provided by the Valuation Acts 2001 to 2015.
 These valuations are integral to the commercial rating system in Ireland and form the basis for approximately €1.46 billion of Local Government funding each year.

-As Commissioner of Valuation, John O'Sullivan has responsibility for the overall management of the Valuation Office including management of staff and financial resources, delivery of the core remit of the Office to provide up to date valuations of commercial and industrial properties to ratepayers and to rating authorities, delivery of the national revaluation programme, delivery of a programme of ongoing revision of existing rateable valuations.
+As Commissioner of Valuation, Declan Lavelle has responsibility for the overall management of the Valuation Office including management of staff and financial resources, delivery of the core remit of the Office to provide up to date valuations of commercial and industrial properties to ratepayers and to rating authorities, delivery of the national revaluation programme, delivery of a programme of ongoing revision of existing rateable valuations.